 Worldwide, the most commonly encountered risk factor for COPD is tobacco smoking.
-Nonsmokers may also develop COPD.
-COPD is the result of a complex interplay of long-term cumulative exposure to noxious gases and particles, combined with a variety of host factors including genetics, airway hyper-responsiveness and poor lung growth during childhood.3-5 The risk of developing COPD is related to the following factors:
+Non-smokers may also develop COPD.
+COPD is the result of a complex interplay of long-term cumulative exposure to noxious gases and particles, combined with a variety of host factors including genetics, airway hyper-responsiveness and poor lung growth during childhood.
+The risk of developing COPD is related to the following factors:

-- Tobacco smoke cigarette smokers have a higher prevalence of respiratory symptoms and lung function abnormalities, a greater annual rate of decline in FEV1, and a greater COPD mortality rate than nonsmokers.
-Other types of tobacco (e.g., pipe, cigar, water pipe)7-9 and marijuana are also risk factors for COPD, as well as environmental tobacco smoke (ETS). - Indoor air pollution resulting from the burning of wood and other biomass fuels used for cooking and heating in poorly vented dwellings, is a risk factor that particularly affects women in developing countries.
-12,13 - Occupational exposures including organic and inorganic dusts, chemical agents and fumes, are underappreciated risk factors for COPD.
-12,14 - Outdoor air pollution also contributes to the lungs' total burden of inhaled particles, although it appears to have a relatively small effect in causing COPD. - Genetic factors such as severe hereditary deficiency of alpha-1 antitrypsin (AATD); the gene encoding matrix metalloproteinase 12 (MMP-12) and glutathione S-transferase have also been related to a decline in ORDISTR lung function or risk of COPD. - Age and sex aging and female sex increase COPD risk. - Lung growth and development any factor that affects lung growth during gestation and childhood (low birth weight, respiratory infections, etc.) has the potential to increase an individual's risk of developing COPD. - Socioeconomic status Poverty is consistently associated with airflow obstruction and lower socioeconomic status is associated with an increased risk of developing COPD.
-It is not clear, however, whether this pattern reflects exposures to indoor and outdoor air pollutants, crowding, poor nutrition, infections, or other factors related to low socioeconomic status. - > Asthma and airway hyper-reactivity asthma may be a risk factor for the development of airflow limitation and COPD. - Chronic bronchitis may increase the frequency of total and severe exacerbations. - Infections a history of severe childhood respiratory infection has been associated with reduced lung function and increased respiratory symptoms in adulthood.
+- Tobacco smoke - cigarette smokers have a higher prevalence of respiratory symptoms and lung function abnormalities, a greater annual rate of decline in FEV1, and a greater COPD mortality rate than non-smokers.
+Other types of tobacco (e.g., pipe, cigar, water pipe)7-9 and marijuana are also risk factors for COPD, as well as environmental tobacco smoke (ETS).
+11 - Indoor air pollution resulting from the burning of wood and other biomass fuels used for cooking and heating in poorly vented dwellings, is a risk factor that particularly affects women in developing countries.
+122111 There is a lack of research about biomass related COPD, 141 although there is limited evidence from an observational study that switching to cleaner cooking fuels or reducing exposure may reduce COPD risk in non-smokers.
+155 - Occupational exposures including organic and inorganic dusts, chemical agents and fumes, are underappreciated risk factors for COPD.
+12,16 - Outdoor air pollution also contributes to the lungs' total burden of inhaled particles, although it appears to have a relatively small effect in causing COPD. - Genetic factors such as severe hereditary deficiency of alpha-1 antitrypsin (AATD) 17; the gene encoding matrix metalloproteinase 12 (MMP-12) and glutathione S-transferase have also been related to a decline in lung function 18 or risk of COPD.
+19 - ▶ Age and sex aging and female sex increase COPD risk. - Lung growth and development-any factor that affects lung growth during gestation and childhood (low birth weight, respiratory infections, etc.) has the potential to increase an individual's risk of developing COPD. - Socioeconomic status Poverty is consistently associated with airflow obstruction20 and lower socioeconomic status is associated with an increased risk of developing COPD.^{21,22} It is not clear, however, whether this pattern reflects exposures to indoor and outdoor air pollutants, crowding, poor nutrition, infections, or other factors related to low socioeconomic status. - Asthma and airway hyper-reactivity asthma may be a risk factor for the development of airflow limitation and COPD. - Chronic bronchitis may increase the frequency of total and severe exacerbations.23 - ► Infections a history of severe childhood respiratory infection has been associated with reduced lung function and increased respiratory symptoms in adulthood.
+24